 In between he explodes 3 basic management myths.
-I had the full paper on my website but was forced to remove it when someone from Harvard complained...Oddly, however, some of my blogposts still <a href="https://harvard.com
+I had the full paper on my website but was forced to remove it when someone from Harvard complained...Oddly, however, some of my blogposts still have a link to the paper which must be buried somewhere inside the hidden intestines of the website.
+My E-mail to him said simply that